 These are another group of compounds found in most plants.
 Terpenes from the cannabis plants normally work alongside phytocannabinoids synergistically to produce significant healing benefits.
 The cannabis plant has almost 200 unique terpenes.
 However, only four are the most common:

 In human beings, the ECS consists of CB1 and CB2 receptors.
 CB1 receptors are mainly found in the CNS and the brain.
 On the other hand, CB2 receptors are mainly found within the immune cells, the peripheral nervous system, and the gastrointestinal tract.

-When terpenes and cannabinoids work in sync, alongside each other, they produce the entourage effect.
-This means that they blend their functionalities to produce better healing benefits, compared to what the individual components would have produced.
+When terpenes and cannabinoids work in sync alongside each other, they produce the entourage effect.
+This means that they blend their functionalities to produce better healing benefits than what the individual components would have produced.
 Generally, terpenes help the cannabinoids to deliver more pronounced effects.

-Cannabinoids have multiple properties that make it effective for numerous other functions.
+Cannabinoids have multiple properties that make them effective for numerous other functions.
 Cannabinoids have vitamins such as D that help to nourish the skin’s health.
-Besides that, there are antioxidants that help to eliminate free radicals from the body.
+Besides that, some antioxidants help to eliminate free radicals from the body.
 Generally, cannabidiol has multiple functions that help to improve overall wellness and support general health.